Fragments to Memories

 • How long is the course?

 The course includes 2+ hours of video lessons that walk through the core techniques step by step.
-You will likely find yourself spending much longer experimenting and creating prints.
+You will likely find yourself spending much longer experimenting and creating visual maps.

 • Is this self-paced?